smartcontractkit/chainlink-automation/docs/300_OBSERVER.md

 - scheduled observer (polling occurs on a defined schedule like cron)

 ## Observer Rules
+- an observer should only be used for observation triggers and timing
+- an observer should be unaware of registry specific types
 - an observer should be chain agnostic
-- an observer should interact with a registry through a wrapper
+- an observer should interact with a registry through an interface
 - an observer can define its own dependency interfaces
-- an observer should track relevant upkeep pending state
+- an observer should use a `Coordinator` to track in-flight state
-- an observer can have registry specific structures
 - all observers used by the same plugin instance should use the same registry
-- an observer should provide block and upkeepidentifiers as observations

 ## Filter
 A `Filter` tracks the pending state of upkeeps from the perspective of a single